Workshop Series

 Connect, Share, and Reframe

-Built on the success of our pilot project, our Deep Work series supports women in engineering through workshops and personalized coaching.
+Built on the success of our pilot project, this online series supports women in engineering through workshops and personalized mentoring.
 Participants will leave the program with:

-After building this foundation, you’ll move into eight one-on-one coaching sessions — a space to go deeper, address your own challenges, and explore new ways forward in your career and life.
+After building this foundation, you’ll experience one hour of one-on-one mentoring — a space to go deeper, address your own challenges, and explore new ways forward in your career and life.
+You can choose to continue the mentoring.

 About the Pilot Project